jaygala25/Appointment-Booking-System/README.md

 ## How the project works ?

-Consider each doctor can treat a maximum of 5 people per day at a particular hospital.
+Consider each doctor can treat a maximum of 5 people per day at a particular hospital and there are no appointments booked currently.

 1. Select required medical field.